gayatrig19/the-quest-adventures-game/README.md

 - To fix the identified bugs in the game.
 - Add colours to text and imagery for visual effect.
-- Expand the story for mutilpe levels(easy, medium and difficult) to give user more deep and immersive game experience.
+- Expand the story for multiple levels(easy, medium and difficult) to give user more deeper and immersive game experience.
-- Use of google doc/ sheet to keep track of the number of players, their win and lose outcomes, a form of leaderboard to display at the end of the game.
+- Use of google doc/ sheet to keep track of the number of players, their win and lose outcomes, a form of leader board to display at the end of the game.
 This will give me opportunity to work with google spreadsheets to perform CRUD operations.